Academic Policies and Procedures for Graduate Students[ top ]

-Students may add a course, change course sections or drop a course without a grade being recorded only during the first two weeks of class.
+Students may add a course, change course sections or drop a course without a grade being recorded only during the University’s advertised add/drop period.
+Online programs may advertise different add/drop deadlines.
 Deadlines are published by the Office of Financial Aid and Student Records.
 Students making changes in course enrollments (registrations) after the add/drop deadlines are assessed a late fee for each transaction.

 - To add, drop or change a course after the deadline, students must obtain the written approval of the instructor and the department chair or the director of graduate studies.
 Signed request forms must be submitted to the vice provost and dean of the Graduate School (or the dean's designee) and then processed by the Office of Financial Aid and Student Records.

-- Students may add or substitute courses, change credit hours for courses carrying variable credit or change the course grading option without penalty within the first two weeks of class.
+- Students may add or substitute courses, change credit hours for courses carrying variable credit or change the course grading option without penalty within the University’s advertised add/drop period.
 After that date, in addition to the normally required signatures, students must secure the approval of the vice provost and dean (or the dean's designee).

-- Students may drop a course without restriction through the first two weeks of class without a grade being recorded.
+- Students may drop a course without restriction through the add/drop period without a grade being recorded.
 If it is necessary for a student to drop a course after this period, submission of a Withdrawn (W) grade is determined by the instructor.
 See section on “Grades” above.